 My gut feeling is that God is likely to be fair.
 So I would expect that, though human beings live vastly different lives, the amount of suffering individuals experience over the course of their lives and deaths is likely to even out, and so be similar with each person.
 In order for this to work, we might have to take into account life before birth and after death.
 Perhaps some people live easy lives on earth, but suffer greatly in the afterlife, and vice versa.

-In conclusion, then, I have a hope – but it is only a hope – that everyone (and every being perhaps) experiences a roughly equal amount of suffering, and that God never lets that suffering get ‘too much’.
+In conclusion, then, I have a hope – but it is only a hope – that everyone (and every being perhaps) experiences a tolerable amount of suffering that serves a broader purpose in God’s agenda.
 It seems irrational that beings should be made to suffer in agony for long periods of time, because they can have done nothing freely to deserve such treatment.
 While suffering allows for different aspects of the divine nature to be expressed and experienced, the infinite knowledge and wisdom of God mean that our pain is always under control, and limited.